Generic torus orbit closures in Schubert varieties: Simpliciality of and graph

 where $b_1(\Gw)$ denotes the first Betti number of $\Gw$, and hence $\Dw$ is simplicial if and only if $\Gw$ is a forest {\rm (}as an undirected graph{\rm )} by Corollary~\ref{coro:simplicial}. \end{lemma}

 Remember that our cone $\Dw$ has $\{e_b-e_a\mid (a,b)\in E(\Gw)\}$ as edge vectors (Lemma~\ref{lemm:edge}).
-They lie in the linear subspace, denoted by $H^{n-1}$, of $\R^n$ with the sum of the coordinates equals to zero.
+They lie in the linear subspace, denoted by $H^{n-1}$, of $\R^n$ with the sum of the coordinates equal to zero.
 In general, we have the following.